Dr Pepper Snapple Group (DPS) Q1 2017 Results - Earnings Call Transcript

 Judy E. Hong - Goldman Sachs & Co.

-So I guess I had some questions about the Bai sales contribution guidance because it seems like certainly the points lower versus the prior guidance does imply a much more modest contribution in 2017.
-I think the volume growth of 40% to 50% maybe I think you are expecting something like an 80% or 90% growth before.
-So can you just talk about what's driving that change?
-And then from an EPS solutions standpoint, you are including the $010 gain, which I'm not sure if that was included as part of the prior guidances.
-Can you just bridge the profit guidance versus sort of the sales guidance to the changes that you are making?
+So, I guess I had some questions about the Bai sales contribution guidance because it seems like certainly the points lower versus the prior guidance does imply a much more modest contribution in 2017.
+I think the volume growth of 40% to 50%, maybe, I think you are expecting something like an 80% or 90% growth before.
+So, can you just talk about what's driving that change?
+And then from an EPS solutions standpoint, you are including the $0.10 gain, which I'm not sure if that was included as part of the prior guidances.
+Can you just bridge the profit guidance versus, sort of, the sales guidance to the changes that you are making?

 Martin M. Ellen - Dr Pepper Snapple Group, Inc.